movies

 Together, they make a terrific trio that audiences can't get enough of as they solve murders and make podcasts.
 As each new season has developed the story further, their investigations and sublots have become quirkier and quirkier.

-If you're in the mood for the ultimate cosy mystery with an unbelievably catchy theme song, and an impressive cast list, you need to watch seasons 1-4 of Only Murders in the Building.
+If you're in the mood for the ultimate cosy mystery with an unbelievably catchy theme song, and an impressive cast list, you need to watch seasons 1-4 of Only Murders in the Building before the new season drops on September 9.

 ADVERTISEMENT